-Description Where to find: The present state of the Smart Alarm .
+Parameter Description Where to find: Smart Alarm State The present state of the Smart Alarm .
 If Enabled and active, this will be the alarm's Severity .
 If Disabled, or Enabled but inactive, the state is shown as "-".
-DCTools/ Web: Alarms > Smart Alarms > Smart - Alarm States The time and date when the Smart Alarm state changed.
-The present state of the source: Inactive Clear = The source condition is false and the alarm is not triggered.
+DCTools/ Web: Alarms > Smart Alarms > Smart - Alarm States Change The time and date when the Smart Alarm state last changed. - Alarm States Source Triggered The present state of the source: Inactive Clear = The source condition is false and the alarm is not triggered.
 Inactive Armed = The source condition is false and the smart alarm input is active, because the source is set to Invert .
 Active Armed = The source condition is true and the smart alarm input is active.
 DCTools/ Web: Alarms > Active Clear = The source condition is true, but the smart alarm input is inactive because the source is set to Invert .
 Smart Alarms > Sources = There is an invalid dependency, or the source Index is invalid. = The source is part of a circular dependency.
-The date and time this schedule will next activate.
-DCTools/ Web: Alarms > - Smart Alarms > Schedule Sources The date and time this schedule will activate for the last time.
-The present state of the Smart Alarm .
-If Enabled and active, this will be the alarm's Severity .
-If Disabled, or Enabled but inactive, the state is shown as "-".
-The time and date when the Smart Alarm state changed.
-The present state of the source: Inactive Clear = The source condition is false and the alarm is not triggered.
-Inactive Armed = The source condition is false and the smart alarm input is active, because the source is set to Invert .
-Active Armed = The source condition is true and the smart alarm input is active.
-Active Clear = The source condition is true, but the smart alarm input is inactive because the source is set to Invert .
-The alarm input is inactive because the source is set to Invert .
-The date and time this schedule will next activate.
-The date and time this schedule will activate for
+Next Activation The date and time this schedule will next activate.
+DCTools/ Web: Alarms > - Smart Alarms > Schedule Schedule End The date and time this schedule will activate for the last time.
+Sources